Gimly/gimly.github.io/_posts/2015-11-12-vs-online-build-squirrel-windows.markdown

 <script src="https://gist.github.com/Gimly/5f6b1b8f9c2e29655c20.js"></script>

-I think it's relatively self-explanatory, I'm getting all `.exe`, `.dll` and `.config` files that were copied by the build into the `/bin/Release` folder and pack them in a `/lib/net45` target in the NuGet package.
+I think it's relatively self-explanatory, I'm getting all `.exe`, `.dll` and `.config` files that the build process copies into the `/bin/Release` folder and pack them in a `/lib/net45` target in the NuGet package.
 As you can see, I also have an "Utils" folder that I'm also copying to the folder.
-It will be copied in the installation folder, like the dlls and exe.
+After the install, it goes to the installation folder, like the dlls and exe.

 Using the tag `$version$` in the `<version>` tag allows the use of the *Use Build number to version package* checkbox on the *NuGet Packager* build step.
 This way, the NuGet package version will match your build version.
 You also have to select a folder in which the package will be created.